conan-io/docs/tutorial/consuming_packages/build_simple_cmake_project.rst

 .. note:: **A note about the detected C++ standard by Conan**

-    Conan will always set the default C++ standard as the one that the detected compiler version uses by default.
-In this case, for apple-clang 14, it sets ``compiler.cppstd=gnu98`` but as we are going to use libraries through the tutorial that require a higher C++ standard, we have to update our profile to use at least C++ 11.
-To do that, you can edit the default profile file directly.
+    Conan will always set the default C++ standard as the one that the detected compiler version uses by default, except for the case of macOS using apple-clang.
+In this case, for apple-clang>=11, it sets ``compiler.cppstd=gnu17``.
+If you want to use a different C++ standard, you can edit the default profile file directly.
 First, get the location of the default profile using:

     .. code-block:: bash

         $ conan profile path default
         /Users/user/.conan2/profiles/default

-    Then open and edit the file and set ``compiler.cppstd`` to at least C++ 11, by setting ``compiler.cppstd=gnu11`` or ``compiler.cppstd=11``
+    Then open and edit the file and set ``compiler.cppstd`` to the C++ standard you want to use.

 We will use Conan to install **Zlib** and generate the files that CMake needs to find this library and build our project.
 We will generate those files in the folder